cosmos/sdk-tutorials/academy/3-ibc/2-connections.md

 ) ...
 ```

-## Handshake 3 - OpenAck
+## Handshake step 3 - `ChanOpenAck`

 `OpenAck` is very similar to the functionality of `OpenInit`, except that the information verification now occurs for chain A. As in `OpenTry`, the relayer also submits two `UpdateClient`s with chain A and chain B as source chains before this handshake.
 These update the light clients of both chain A and chain B, in order to make sure that the state verifications in this step are successful.

 ![OpenAck](/academy/3-ibc/images/open_ack.png)

 The initiation of this handshake from chain A updates its connection state to `OPEN`.
-It is important to note that the counterparty chain _must_ have a `TRY` connection state in order for the handshake and connection state update to be successful.
+It is important to note that the counterparty chain _must_ have a `TRYOPEN` connection state in order for the handshake and connection state update to be successful.

 With regards to version negotiation, `OpenAck` must confirm the protocol version which has been proposed in `OpenTry`.
 It ends the connection handshake process if the version is unwanted or unsupported.